viespejo/.dotfiles/config/i3/i3_guide.md

 ## Recording

 I use scrot and ffmpeg to make different recordings of the desktop and audio.
-All of these recording shortcuts will output into `~`, and will not overwrite previous recordings.
+All of these recording shortcuts will output into `~/Pictures` or `~/Videos`, and will not overwrite previous recordings.

 + Print Screen -- Take a scrot screenshot
 + Shift+Print Screen -- Take a scrot screenshot of only selected window
++ Ctrl+Shift+Print Screen -- Take a scrot screenshot by selecting a window or rectangle with the mouse.
 + Mod+Insert -- Begin screencast.
 + Mod+ScrollLock -- Begin audio recording.
 + Mod+Pause -- Begin screen recording without audio.
 + Mod+Print Screen -- Start screenkey
 + Mod+Delete -- kills ffmpeg, thus ending recordings and screen
-+ ThinkVantage button (on Thinkpads) -- kills ffmpeg, thus ending recordings

-Each of the recording scripts are located in `~/.config/Scripts/`.
+Each of the recording scripts are located in `~/.dotfiles/scripts/`.
 You can check them out or modify them if needed.

 ## Other buttons